gerth2/gerth2.github.io/_drafts/digital_devices_part2.md

 TBD

-[^1]: Flaw - or *limitation* or *oppurtunity*.
+[^1]: Flaw - or *limitation* or *opportunity*.
 All words could apply, just pick the one that says what you want to say.
 [^2]: Or at least, it ought to.
 Sometimes the marketing department has other ideas.
 But we still like them, because they help sell the things, which makes money, and lets the engineers make more things, and have food to eat.
 [^3]: Turns out, because of gate delay, the ripple-carry adder is actually a bad design for an adder circuit.
 Think about what happens if you had 1000 stages.
 How long do you have to wait for the full result to be available?
 Think about how many gate propagations are needed to calculate the final carry-out signal.
 Dis nasty.